In this article we are going to look at one of the most common puppy parent questions: how long do dogs live?

 There is a real fashion in recent years for dogs with flat faces.
 Their profiles given them more human expressions, bigger eyes and a face which many find very endearing and hard to resist.

 Unfortunately, flat faces or brachycephaly comes at a high price for the dogs in question.

 We have seen that smaller dog breeds tend on average to live longer lives.
-So you may be surprised not to find any flat faced breeds in the list of longest living dogs, as these are often smaller sized breeds to.
+So you may be surprised not to find any flat faced breeds in the list of longest living dogs.
+These are often smaller sized breeds too.

 This is because their brachycephaly causes them life limiting problems.
-The lack of oxygen and associated problems that results in mean that these dogs do not often survive to anything approaching old age.
+They have difficulty getting enough oxygen.
+The problems associated with this mean that these dogs do not often survive to anything approaching old age.

 You can find out more about brachycephaly and the problems it causes for our dogs here: Puppy Health – Brachycephalic Obstructive Airway Syndrome

 Bloat is a potentially fatal twisting of the stomach.
 It requires urgent veterinary intervention.